inno-devops-labs/S24-core-course-labs/app_javascript/README.md

 pnpm run build
 ```

-Production build will be in `public` directory.
+Production build will be in `dist` directory.

 ## Docker